 Sam Stein belongs to the generation of political reporters who came of age after the old newsroom hierarchies had already cracked.

 He did not inherit a stable metro desk, a leisurely print cycle, or a neat distinction between reporting, editing, live television, and audience cultivation.
 He built a career in the churn.
-That makes him a useful subject for an editorial library, because Stein's real importance is not celebrity.
+That makes him a useful subject for an editorial library, because Stein's importance is not celebrity.
 It is the kind of political journalism career he represents.

 He learned Washington reporting in startup conditions